Alg0r3/cooking-book/specifications.md

 > **Con:** Need to have a huge amount of data in the database

 Actual implementation, splitting the differences:
-- Spoonacular provides a .csv file containing their 1.000 more popular ingredients, instead of creating a database, a local file can be made by converting the .csv file to the JSON format
+- Spoonacular provides a .csv file containing their 1.000 more popular ingredients: instead of creating a database, a local file can be made by converting the .csv file to the JSON format
-- When the user is typing the name of an ingredient, a function will autocomplete/pull out potential ingredients with a similar name
+- When the user is typing the name of an ingredient, a function will autocomplete/pull out the potential ingredients with a similar name
-- Upon validating the entry, the ingredient will be add in a "What's in my fridge ?" list on the side to be prepped for the request
+- Upon validating the entry, the ingredient will then be added in a "What's in my fridge ?" list to be prepped for the request

-The user input data would then be send to the Symfony backend with a POST request, thhat soukj W I P AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+When the request is ready, the user input data is sent to the Symfony backend, who'll interact with the Spoonacular API to return the resquested recipes.

 ### PHASE 2.5: Frontend ?